James A. Gray Jr.: Philanthropy

 Winston-Salem State University also hosts an annual James A. Gray Symposium and lecture series in Gray's honor.
 Gray's largest gift was reserved for the medical school named after his brother.
 He also created an endowment for Greensboro College, which his mother had attended in the 19th century.
 A high school in Winston-Salem, James A. Gray High School, was named in his honor.

-On October 29, 1952, Gray died of a heart attack at the age of 63.
+On October 29, 1952, Gray died of a heart attack at a hospital in Winston-Salem at the age of 63.
+He was buried at Salem Cemetery.
 The next day, the Winston-Salem Journal wrote: "The death of James A. Gray casts a pall of sadness over this community and the entire State.
 Few have done more to advance the economic progress and promote the social welfare of Winston-Salem, Forsyth County and North Carolina as a whole than this quiet, unassuming business, civic and religious leader who for over forty years was an inspiring, dynamic influence in the life of the community and commonwealth."